dkarter/CCProcessing-Ruby/README.md

 You should see all the tests (58) have passed and displayed in green.

 ##  Overview of Design Decisions
 I chose to use BDD with RSpec because it makes it easy to ensure all the requirements for the software have been implemented in the code.
+It made sure that no regression bugs have occured while adding functionality.

 I divided the program into Accounts and Transactions with an interpreter model (main and CCProcApp) to help execute the client commands.